DrFKNoble/c-_programming_tutorials/02_organising_the_parts_of_a_program/README.md

 3
 ```

-Listing 2.1's program includes a single-line comment on line 5 and a multi-line comment starting on line 12.
+Listing 2.1's program includes a single-line comment on line 6 and a multi-line comment starting on line 15.

 The `add()` function takes two integer parameters named x and y and adds them together in a return statement.

 The program's execution begins in the `main()` function.
-The first statement in line 15 uses the object std::cout and the redirection operator `<<` to display the text `"What is 1 + 2?"` followed by a new line.
+The statement in line 18 uses the object std::cout and the redirection operator `<<` to display the text `"What is 1 + 2?"` followed by a new line.

 The next line calls the `add()` function with the arguments 1 and 2.
 The execution of the program branches off to the `add()` function, which displays `"Adding..."`.